Adroiti/docs-for-code-review-tools/tfsec/aws-ecs-no-plaintext-secrets.md

-Pattern: Task definition defines sensitive environment variable(s)
+Pattern: Use of plain-text secret for AWS ECS task definition

 Issue: -

 ## Description

-You should not make secrets available to a user in plaintext in any scenario.
+You should not make secrets available to a user in plain-text in any scenario.
 Secrets can instead be pulled from a secure secret storage system by the service requiring them.

 **Resolution**: Use secrets for the task definition.